Where to Find Your S.O.Wedding Planning Pyaari Weddings

 2. High School and College

-High school and college are a good place to grow your knowledge and your social circle, but they’re also the place where you can meet your significant other.
+High school and college are good places to grow your knowledge and your social circle, but they’re also the place where you can meet your significant other.
 Facebook data analysts reported that 28% of married couples attended the same college while 15% attended the same high school.4 These stats make sense because there’s so many opportunities where you might run into your future partner.
 You might share classes, be in the same clubs, have the same mutual friends, go to the same outings, live in the same residence hall, and so much more.

 3. Mutual Friends and Family